google-deepmind/mujoco/doc/XMLreference.rst

 :at:`inertiafromgeom`: :at-val:`[false, true, auto], "auto"`
    This attribute controls the automatic inference of body masses and inertias from geoms attached to the body.
 If this setting is "false", no automatic inference is performed.
-In that case each body must have explicitly defined mass and inertia with the :ref:`inertial <inertial>` element, or else a compile error will be generated.
+In that case each body must have explicitly defined mass and inertia with the :ref:`inertial <body-inertial>` element, or else a compile error will be generated.
 If this setting is "true", the mass and inertia of each body will be inferred from the geoms attached to it, overriding any values specified with the :el:`inertial` element.
 The default setting "auto" means that masses and inertias are inferred automatically only when the :el:`inertial` element is missing in the body definition.
 One reason to set this